 Lastly, you may want to stop over at the Agia Kyriaki.

-Being remote and detached from the rest of the island, the beach is great to relax in.
+Being detached from the rest of the island, the beach is great to relax in.
 The fresh air, clear blue waters, abundant sunshine, and breathtaking flora and fauna are but a few of the resources that await you.

 So, how about going to Milos island Greece this time?